Posted in General Information on October 1st, 2011 by Jim Suthers – Be the first to comment

 I designed this program for a friend of mine, the leader of a mining company in Nevada.
 He has a large number of lead people, first line supervisors and superintendents among his four hundred employees, many of whom needed more information on how to manage those diverse people on their crews.
 Read the full article...

-Posted in General Information on July 1st, 2011 by Jim Suthers – 1 Comment
+Posted in General Information on July 1st, 2011 by Jim Suthers – Be the first to comment

 Organizational policies don’t have to make sense or be fair.